 Montague makes a range of folding bikes with 700C or 26-inch wheels, starting with this 7-speed machine and going all the way up to the £2,500 SwissBike X90, which is billed as a high-performance folding hardtail mountain bike.

 We’ve reviewed the slightly more expensive Boston singlespeed and liked it, but although some of the parts are downgraded here, the derailleur gears probably make this a more practical proposition for most riders.

 Folding bikes are always a compromise between the folded package and the ride characteristics.
 It's not a straight line correlation but the basic rule is that the bigger-wheeled bikes are easier to get on with on the road, but not as easy to hoik onto a train.
 They don't get bigger wheeled than the Montague: this is a full sized 700C bike, so don't expect it to fit in your glove box.

 Usually when you're talking about a folding bike there's plenty to say on the subject of how the fold affects the ride, but not here.
 We wouldn't advocate riding blindfolded but were you to try it you'd be hard pressed to tell this was a folding bike, there's nothing to give it away.
 The mainframe is nice and stiff without being overbuilt to compensate for the fold, the geometry and riding position completely normal with a fairly upright stance that's just about right for shortish town journeys.

-Unfortunately, Montague UK doesn't expect to have any more stock in 2021, but Montague bikes are worth looking out for on the secondhand market.
+Unfortunately, Montague UK appears to be still out of stock, but Montague bikes are worth looking out for on the secondhand market.

 An excellent budget option, the Tern Link has an aluminium frame with what Tern calls an N-fold to compact it.